bloominstituteoftechnology/node-db1-project/queries.md

 SELECT * FROM customers WHERE city = 'London'; // returns 6

 ## find all customers with postal code 1010.
 Returns 3 customers.
+SELECT * FROM Customers WHERE PostalCode = 1010; // returns 3

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.